ab-noori/math-magicians/README.md

 ### Deployment

-You can deploy this project using:
+- You can deploy this project using: npm run build gh-pages -d build
-- Free deployment services like GitHub pages.
-- Any deployment services of your choice.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>